swiseman/nn_coref/README.md

 ## Pre-extracted Features/Saved Models
 HDF5 vectors of extracted features (as by run_experiments.py) as well as saved models will be available for download shortly!

+## Copyright
+Copyright (c) 2015 Sam Wiseman.
+All Rights Reserved.

+## License
+The code in the modifiedBCS/ directory derives from the Berkeley Coreference System (http://nlp.cs.berkeley.edu/projects/coref.shtml), and is thus covered by the GNU GPL License (v3).
+See modifiedBCS/LICENSE.txt.
+The code in reference-coreference-scorers/ has been entirely copied from the official scorer repo (https://github.com/conll/reference-coreference-scorers), and is governed by its own GNU GPL License.

+All other code in this repository is covered by a non-commercial use license.
+The text of this non-commercial use license can be found in the nn/ subdirectory.